g8hh/the-tree-of-life/docs/custom-tab-layouts.md

 - resource-display: The text that displays the currency that this layer is based on, as well as the best and/or total values for this layer's prestige currency (if they are put in `startData` for this layer).

-- prestige-button: The argument is a string that the prestige button should say before the amount of currency you will gain.
-It can also be a function that returns updating text.
+- prestige-button: The button to reset for a currency in this layer.

 - text-input: A text input box.
 The argument is the name of the variable in player[layer] that the input is for, player[layer][argument]
     (Works with strings, numbers, and Decimals!)